-VLS-01 (N,N-Dimethyltryptamine; ("DMT") for TRD - Viridia Life Sciences)
+VLS-01 (N,N-Dimethyltryptamine; ("DMT") for Treatment Resistant Depression - Viridia Life Sciences)

-- Recent Advancements: - We recently completed Part 1 and Part 2 of an ongoing Phase 1 open-label, single-ascending dose study of VLS-01 in healthy adult participants.
-The Phase 1 study is designed to evaluate the safety, tolerability, PK and PD of VLS-01 delivered by intravenous (IV) infusion and our proprietary oral transmucosal film (OTF) formulation. - In Part 1 (IV) and Part 2 (OTF), VLS-01 was well-tolerated, with no dose-limiting toxicity and a favorable safety profile.
-VLS-01 delivered via IV was consistent with the known pharmacological profile of DMT, producing robust exposure-dependent increases in the subjective intensity of psychedelic experience.
-VLS-01 delivered via OTF produced generally dose-dependent increases in exposure, approaching that seen with IV administration.
-In addition, VLS-01 delivered via OTF administration resulted in subjective psychedelic experiences in the majority of subjects. - o To further optimize the PK and PD of our proprietary OTF formulation, a protocol amendment was implemented to add Part 3, which will explore further dose ranging.
-We expect to report additional clinical data in the third quarter of 2023.
+- We recently completed Part 1 and Part 2 of an ongoing Phase 1 open-label, single-ascending dose study of VLS-01 in healthy adult participants.
+The ongoing Phase 1 study is designed to evaluate the safety, tolerability, PK and PD of VLS-01 delivered by intravenous (IV) infusion and our proprietary oral transmucosal film (OTF) formulation. - In Part 1 (IV) and Part 2 (OTF), VLS-01 was well-tolerated, with no dose-limiting toxicity and a favorable safety profile.
+VLS-01 produced generally dose-dependent increases in exposure, and administration resulted in subjective psychedelic experiences in the majority of subjects.
+Part 3 is exploring further optimization of PK and PD of our proprietary OTF formulation, including further dose ranging. - We expect to report additional clinical data in the third quarter of 2023.